Canada holding off COVID-19 surge despite lagging vaccinations

 Last Sunday, restaurants reopened with indoor seating available only to so-called Green Pass holders, meaning people over 16 who are fully vaccinated.

-Mainland China, where COVID-19 originated, has reported only a few deaths since April and stands at 4,636 behind Serbia in 53rd.
+Mainland China, where COVID-19 originated, has reported only a few deaths since April and stands in 53rd at 4,636 behind Serbia with 4,719.
 China added 10 cases Sunday and has the world's largest population with 1.5 billion.

 China has a 3.75% vaccination rate among its 1.44 billion residents, the largest in the world, using doses domestically developed and has given conditional approvals to a single-dose one.